krototype/The-Preprocessor/README.md

-# The-Preprocessor
+# :pencil: The-Preprocessor
-The Preprocessor is a CLI tool which would help the data-scientist in preprocessing there data without actually writing the code.
+The Preprocessor is a CLI tool which would help the data-scientist in preprocessing there data without actually writing the code :smiley:

-## Features
+## :ledger: Features
 * Helps in Data Description and knowing more about data.
 * Univariate analysis along with graph plotting.
 * Bivariate analysis along with graph plotting to know the relation between data.